-In April 2014, the LCRA Board approved the 2014 LCRA Water Conservation Plan which was submitted to the TCEQ on May 1, 2014.
-Most conservation and strategies will remain the same.
-However, LCRA will be launching a new outreach program later this year called "Water My Yard" developed by Texas Agrilife.
+Finally, LCRA has been educating customers in its service area about water conservation through its public awareness efforts.
+Conservation articles with supporting how-to videos and videos highlighting cost-share projects are made available through LCRA WaterSmart Web site.
+In addition, the LCRA conservation team regularly staffs events and gives presentations with an emphasis on efficient outdoor irrigation and other water conservation tips throughout LCRA's service area.
+LCRA will be launching a new outreach program in the coming months called "Water My Yard" developed by Texas Agrilife.
 A website will be available that provides a weekly schedule for how much water to use on the landscape, based on a once a week water schedule.
-It will use weather based data, and will utilize the LCRA's existing Hydromet stations.
+It will use weather-based data, and will use LCRA's existing Hydromet stations.